alloy-rs/alloy/crates/providers/README.md

 <!-- TODO: links, docs, examples, etc -->

-Client trait for interacting with Ethereum-like RPC endpoints.
+Interface with an Ethereum blockchain.

 This crate contains the `Provider` trait, which exposes Ethereum JSON-RPC methods.
-Providers in alloy are similar to ethers.js Providers.
+Providers in alloy are similar to [`ethers.js`] providers.
 They manage an `RpcClient` and allow other parts of the program to easily make RPC calls.

-Unlike an ethers.js Provider, an alloy Provider is network-aware.
+Unlike an [`ethers.js`] Provider, an alloy Provider is network-aware.
 It is parameterized with a `Network` from [`alloy-networks`].
 This allows the Provider to expose a consistent interface to the rest of the program, while adjusting request and response types to match the underlying blockchain.